WHITE WATER RULESHEET

 get the ball back.
 (This also applies to the Gold Rush and Multiball Restart.)

-This is not true with L-4
+This is not true with L-4 or newer ROMs,

 however; hitting any switch will immediately kick the other ball into play.